margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I believe in the idea of 'standing in union with everyone around in society and the world' as best as I can from this time forth

 ## What do I believe in? ##
+I believe that I, we are all a country and a world of beliefs.
 I believe in the next generation of humanity and all that they can learn each day and all that they can contribute.
 I believe in every individual as individual.
 I believe in the older generation's ability to learn something new even if they have fallen, feel like they have failed, or feel stuck like they can't learn.